 The probes that test the websites are located on servers in various places around the world.
 See Synthetic Probes Settings.

-Monitor an external website in SolarWinds Observability
+Monitor an external website or URI in SolarWinds Observability